‘Teen Mom’ Leah Messer Shares Gender Reveal Video: ‘It’s A Boy’

 As previously reported by The Inquisitr, Leah sparked controversy when she posted photos of her three daughters in their Halloween costumes earlier this week.

-While the reality star’s youngest daughter, Addie, dressed as a witch with a colorful wig, the twins wore much more grown up looks for their costumes.
+While the reality star’s youngest daughter, Addie, dressed as a witch with a colorful wig, the twins wore much more grown-up looks for their costumes.

 Ali wore a gold fringe outfit and a full face of makeup with crimped hair for her Beyonce costume.
 Meanwhile, Gracie stole the spotlight wearing a beige sweater dress, thigh-high black boots, dramatic makeup, and a high ponytail for her Ariana Grande look.